List of The Quintessential Quintuplets characters: Main characters

 The oldest quintuplet sister who has short hair without any accessories, with her trademark being her earring on her right ear.
-As the firstborn, Ichika tries to act like a responsible older sister – she is caring, thoughtful and wise, but also teases her sisters as well as Futaro.
+As the firstborn, Ichika tries to act like a responsible older sister, she is caring, thoughtful, and wise but also teases her sisters as well as Futaro.
 Conversely, she enjoys sleeping and her room is incredibly messy.
 She aspires to become a movie actress and dedicates most of her time and resources to do so, to the point of having to quit schooling to focus on her acting career.
 She falls in love with Futaro and wanted to confess to him, even though he does not reciprocate at all, but hearing Nino confessing to Futaro prevented her from doing so.
 As she grew to accept she wanted Futaro for herself, she started using underhanded methods to get closer to him and sabotage her sisters in the process.
-She used Miku's disguise as a way to "cheat" her way into his heart, almost sabotaging Miku's chances to confess in the process.
+She used Miku's disguise as a way to cheat her way into his heart, almost sabotaging Miku's chances to confess in the process.
 It is revealed that she met Futaro five years before the start of the story: after Futaro and the girl from the photo had spent the entire day together and both went to the inn the quintuplets were staying at, she was interested in him and played cards with him while Yotsuba was gone, with Futaro himself unaware that he was interacting with another quintuplet.
-She had forgotten about this exchange until they reunited years later, when he put a blond wig as a disguise, resembling the way he looked years ago.
-After getting called out by Futaro on her schemes and realizing the error of her ways, she helps Miku properly confess to Futaro and decides to stop pursuing her love towards him, lying to him that their moments together were all "lies".
+She had forgotten about this exchange until they reunited years later, when he put an outfit on as a disguise, resembling the way he looked years ago.
+After getting called out by Futaro on her schemes and realizing the error of her ways, she helps Miku properly confess to Futaro and decides to stop pursuing her love towards him, lying to him that their moments together were all lies.
 She becomes his guide on his path to accept he was in love and becomes the first quintuplet in knowing his choice.
 After Futaro's choice at the end of the school festival, she congratulates him and pushes him to be more open with his feelings.
 Five years later, she becomes a famous actress around the world.